paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 As a validator, once the collation has been fetched some other subsystem will inspect and do deeper validation of the collation.
 The subsystem will report to this subsystem with a [`CollatorProtocolMessage`][CPM]`::ReportCollator` or `NoteGoodCollation` message.
 In that case, if we are connected directly to the collator, we apply a cost to the `PeerId` associated with the collator and potentially disconnect or blacklist it.

-### Interaction with [Candidate Selection][CS]
+### Interaction with [Candidate Backing][CB]

-As collators advertise the availability, we notify the Candidate Selection subsystem with a [`CandidateSelection`][CSM]`::Collation` message.
-Note that this message is lightweight: it only contains the relay parent, para id, and collator id.
+As collators advertise the availability, we notify the Candidate Selection subsystem with a [`CandidateBacking`][CBM]`::Second` message.
+Note that this message contains the relay parent of the advertised collation, the candidate receipt and the [PoV][PoV].

-At that point, the Candidate Selection algorithm is free to use an arbitrary algorithm to determine which if any of these messages to follow up on.
-It is expected to use the [`CollatorProtocolMessage`][CPM]`::FetchCollation` message to follow up.

-The intent behind this design is to minimize the total number of (large) collations which must be transmitted.
+For the moment, a validator will simply second the first valid parablock candidate per relay head.
+See [Future Work](#future-work).

+## Future Work

+Several approaches have been discussed, but all have some issues:

+- The current approach is very straightforward.
+However, that protocol is vulnerable to a single collator which, as an attack or simply through chance, gets its block candidate to the node more often than its fair share of the time.
+- It may be possible to do some BABE-like selection algorithm to choose an "Official" collator for the round, but that is tricky because the collator which produces the PoV does not necessarily actually produce the block.
+- We could use relay-chain BABE randomness to generate some delay `D` on the order of 1 second, +- 1 second.
+The collator would then second the first valid parablock which arrives after `D`, or in case none has arrived by `2*D`, the last valid parablock which has arrived.
+This makes it very hard for a collator to game the system to always get its block nominated, but it reduces the maximum throughput of the system by introducing delay into an already tight schedule.
+- A variation of that scheme would be to randomly choose a number `I`, and have a fixed acceptance window `D` for parablock candidates.
+At the end of the period `D`, count `C`: the number of parablock candidates received.
+Second the one with index `I % C`.
+Its drawback is the same: it must wait the full `D` period before seconding any of its received candidates, reducing throughput.

 [CB]: ../backing/candidate-backing.md
 [CBM]: ../../types/overseer-protocol.md#candidate-backing-mesage